-Mention Brazilian food to just about anyone and mouth-watering images of churrasco – flavourful, juicy skewered grilled meat – will most likely come to mind.
-So every time Renata Santoniero says she’s a vegan from Brazil, she has to explain herself.
+Mention Brazilian food to just about anyone and tantalising images of churrasco – juicy grilled meat – will most likely come to mind.
+For Brazilian-born vegan Renata Santoniero, founder of tapioca crepe business Taoca, this means she often has to explain herself.

 “People ask, ‘How come you’re a vegan if Brazilians only eat meat?’” she says.
 “But that’s not true!
 We eat other things too, but most people think Brazilian food is all about meat.”

-As vegan who wanted to show the different nuances of Brazilian food, in 2019, Renata and her partner Bruno Homero started Taoca, a company that specialises in Brazilian tapioca crepes.
-Through Taoca, they want to showcase Brazilian food other than meat, and make it healthy.
+As a vegan who wanted to share the different nuances of the Brazilian food she loves, Santoniero started Taoca with her partner Bruno Homero in 2019.
+They wanted to showcase Brazilian food other than meat and make it healthy.
 Taoca crepes are vegan, non-GMO, gluten-free, cholesterol-free, with no artificial flavours or colours.
 For Santoniero and Homero, the idea was to share more than the surface level of what Brazilian food truly is while busting the myth that it’s all about meat.

 Planting the seed

 Originally from Sao Paulo, Santoniero came to Sydney in 2012 after graduating with a Bachelor of Architecture.
-The trip was supposed to last a few months, but she decided to stay and continue working in Sydney.
-It was here that her interest in food was sparked.
+Her stay was only meant to last a few months.
+However, she chose to stay on and continue working in Sydney.
+This is where her fascination with food began.

 “I never really needed to learn how to cook anything until I moved here and had to live by myself,” she says.
 “Soon I found myself immersed in the art.”

 This was also when she consciously began understanding what was going into her stomach.
 She decided to turn to vegetarianism, which later evolved into veganism.